nameri96/HW-YA/docs/eclipse-setup.md

 # Setting Up the HW Projects in Eclipse

 For the purpose of this guide, we assume you've already cloned/downloaded the projects, as mentioned in [the main guide](../README.md).
-This guide was written using Eclipse Neon, the latest version at the time of writing.
+This guide was written using Eclipse Neon, and was verified to work with Eclipse Oxygen.

+** USE JAVA 8 (JDK 1.8) WHEN CHOOSING THE JDK FOR THE PROJECTS CREATED HERE **

 1. From the `new` button/menu, choose `project...`